roryeiffe/security-minded-development-coding-activity/README.md

 2. The application is free from obvious security flaws such as
     1. SQL Injection
     1. Sensitive data, such as passwords, being exposed in response body
+    1. Weak passwords, such as short passwords or passwords with no numbers/symbols

 ### Stretch Goals